 Parent support at Merrimac is very good.
 We believe strongly in family involvement and parents are invited to develop close links with the school.
 Good communication between home and school is always promoted.
 Parents and community members are invited to help as volunteers within the classroom.
 An active Special Needs committee caters for students with any special needs.

 Merrimac has an accredited International School Program with an established Japanese Sister School program and regular International Fee Paying Students.
-The school has ample physical resources and a very well equipped Resource Centre, an ICT Centre with teleconference facilities and two computer labs.
+The school has ample physical resources and a very well equipped Resource Centre and ICT Centre.
 All classrooms are air conditioned and fitted with Interactive White Boards.
-The school has a Multi Purpose Centre, a Performance Hall and Science Centre
+The school has a Multi Purpose Centre, a Performance Hall and Science Centre.